 The Benefits of Clean Data

 After years of collecting data from lists, inbound leads, or maybe even pulling it from personal contacts, your data will eventually become outdated.
-Email addresses, job titles and positions will change, and somehow random junk emails and names will manage to wiggle their way into your database.
-There will come a time where you will want clean it and may have no idea where to start.
-It’s frustrating – but it doesn’t have to be.
-The benefits outway the inconvenience of the clean-up.
+Email addresses, job titles and positions change, and random junk emails and names will manage to wiggle their way into your database.

 Have you ever searched for a lead record in CRM and three (maybe even more) different records surfaced?
 After further inspection you realize they’re all the same person – how frustrating.
 You don’t know which record you should add to your email list though they’re the same person.
-In general, many marketers like having clean data.
-It means the greatest chance for your message getting delivered to relevant people.
-I’ve listed some major advantages of cleaning your data below.
+Clean data offers you the greatest chance to get your message delivered to relevant people.
+Benefits also include:

 - Decreased Bounce Rates